-This document contains instructions for installing or replacing a 1200-watt (W), alternating current (AC)-input power supply in the Cisco 7513.
+This document contains instructions for upgrading your existing Cisco 7513, 1200-watt (W), alternating current (AC)-input power supplies, with new AC-input power supplies.
+(See Figure 3.)
 A single power supply is standard equipment for the Cisco 7513.
 A second, identical power supply, when installed, provides redundant power.
 In systems with redundant power, the power supplies are load-sharing and fully hot-swappable; you can remove and replace one supply, while the remaining supply immediately ramps up to full power to maintain uninterrupted system operation.